Follow the journey of the picture book "Shuppatsu Shinkou!", which is based on the railways of the Tohoku region

 There is a sign on the station platform that reads "12:50 bound for Aomori."

-According to the timetables from October 1978 and June 1982 that I have on hand, the Hatsuri 3 bound for Aomori is scheduled to depart Sendai Station at 12:50, so it can be said that the model for the picture is definitely the Hatsuri 3.
+According to the timetables I have from October 1978 and June 1982, the"Hatsukari No. 3"bound for Aomori departs Sendai Station at 12:50, so it can be confirmed that the model for the illustration is "Hatsukari No. 3".

 On the next page, a green train is running behind the imposing 12-car Hatsukari

-This is undoubtedly the 200 series train, which was used when the Tohoku Shinkansen opened
+This isthe 200 series train, which was used when the Tohoku Shinkansen line first openedundoubtedly

 "Let's Start! " was first published in August 1982

-The Tohoku Shinkansen had "provisionally opened" between Omiya Station and Morioka Station two months earlier in June.
-The author visited the area to do research the previous year, and the Tohoku Shinkansen train on this page is thought to depict a test run
+The Tohoku Shinkansen had already "provisionally opened" between Omiya Station and Morioka Station two months earlier, in June.
+The author's research took place the previous year, so the Tohoku Shinkansen train depicted on this page isof a test runlikely a depiction

 The Tohoku Shinkansen Line will be fully operational in November 1982.
 After the full-scale opening, the Hatsukari express train will no longer run between Ueno Station and Morioka Station, but will instead run between Morioka Station and Aomori Station

-In other words, the Hatsukari and the Tohoku Shinkansen could be seen running side by side, as in this picture book, only a short period of time, from the start of test runs of the Tohoku Shinkansen until its full-scale opening in November 1982 .
+In other words, the sight of the "Hatsukari" and the Tohoku Shinkansen running side-by-side, as depicted in this picture book,a short period, from the start of the Tohoku Shinkansen's trial runs until its full opening in November 1982.

 The red vehicle that passed the Hatsukari on the railway bridge is an ED75 electric locomotive.
 This vehicle tows passenger cars and freight cars in the Tohoku and Joban regions, as well as Hokkaido and Kyushu